particle-iot/docs/src/content/reference/firmware.md

 non-threaded execution:

-- `setup()` is executed immediately regardless of the system mode, which means setup typically execute before the Network or Cloud is connected.
-Calls to `Particle.function()`, `Particle.variable()` and `Particle.subscribe()` will work as intended whether the cloud is connected or not. `Particle.publish()` will return `false` when the cloud is not available and the event will not be published.
+- `setup()` is executed immediately regardless of the system mode, which means setup typically executes before the Network or Cloud is connected.
+Calls to `Particle.function()`, `Particle.variable()` and `Particle.subscribe()` will work as intended whether the cloud is connected or not. `Particle.publish()` will return `false` when the cloud is not available and the event will not be published. see `waitUntil` below for details on waiting for the network or cloud connection.

 - after `setup()` is called, `loop()` is called repeatedly, independent from the current state of the network or cloud connection.
-The system does not block  `loop()` waiting for the network or cloud to be available, nor during while connecting to Wi-Fi.
+The system does not block `loop()` waiting for the network or cloud to be available, nor while connecting to Wi-Fi.

-- System modes `SEMI_AUTOMATIC` and `MANUAL` behave identically - either of these modes results in the system not automatically starting Networking or a Cloud connection. while `AUTOMATIC` mode connects to the cloud as soon as possible.
+- System modes `SEMI_AUTOMATIC` and `MANUAL` behave identically - both of these modes do not not start the Networking or a Cloud connection automatically. while `AUTOMATIC` mode connects to the cloud as soon as possible.
 Neither has an affect on when the application `setup()` function is run - it is run as soon as possible, independently from the system network activities, as described above.